JdGithub0112/jdportfolio/README.md

 **Hi there!** - my name is Jordan and I'm a Senior Data Analyst at Salesforce.
 I'm currently the lead Tableau Developer for our Data Insights & Scalability team.
-My day typically involves developing and validating novel reveneue metrics to monitor process improvement and automation efforts.
+My day typically involves developing and validating novel revenue metrics to monitor process improvement and automation efforts.
 Telling data stories is one of my many passions in life.
-Below are a few python projects that I have worked on.

 ![](images/DSC05105.jpg)